 The black and white bathroom was compact but still offered enough space for a bath and a shower with plenty of thick towels and robes.

 Plenty of hangers in the wardrobe meant everything could be hung up, even my stuff, which is a rarity!
+A useful safe was big enough for the usual stuff and my watch winder.

 We avoided temptation from the small mini bar, underneath the flat screen TV, but a pint of milk in there would have been a real help in the morning.
 It did feel a little daft to order room service, just for a jug of milk.